GilYairYamin/DistributedSystemsFinal/README.md

 # Gil Yair Yamin - 207027053

-Disclosure, chatGPT was used to create this readme file.
+Disclosure, chatGPT was used to create this readme file after I finished the code myself.

 # 🐦 Cassandra Birds Tracker